What Is a Broken Ankle (Ankle Fracture)?

 Rest/No Weight Bearing

 Most patients require some period of rest with no weight being put upon the ankle.
-Crutches, walkers and wheelchairs allow patients to keep weight off of the ankle.
+Crutches, walkers, and wheelchairs allow patients to keep weight off the ankle.
 Many factors can determine which is the best

 months.
-This is a determination that must be made by an orthopaedic foot and ankle specialist.
+This is a determination that must be made by a foot and ankle orthopaedic surgeon.

 Cast/Fracture Boot Immobilization